deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot-stock-monitor/readme.md

 connection can be prohibitive.

-In this tutorial we'll use a remote, low-power ESP8266-based system-on-chip and a light sensor to send live light readings to deepstreamHub and display them on a webpage.
+In this tutorial we'll use a remote, low-power ESP8266-based system-on-chip and a light sensor to send live light readings to deepstream and display them on a webpage.
 Additionally, red and green LEDs will show whether the update has been successful.